-“Day’s End,” by American artist, David Hammons located at Pier 52 (also known as Gansevoort Peninsula) in New York City pays homage to deconstructionist Gordon Matta-Clark who, in 1975, cut five openings into the shed that formerly occupied the site.
-Hammons’ artwork conveys an open structure created with brushed stainless posts and cast stainless steel nodes that exactly shadow the framework, proportions, and location of the original shed.
+“Day’s End,” by American artist David Hammons, at Pier 52 (also known as Gansevoort Peninsula) in New York City pays homage to deconstructionist Gordon Matta-Clark who, in 1975, cut five openings into the shed that formerly occupied the site.
+Hammons’ artwork conveys an open structure created with brushed stainless posts and cast stainless steel nodes that exactly shadow the framework, proportions, and location of the original structure.

 CAST CONNEX engineered and supplied a number of super duplex stainless custom steel castings showcasing six unique geometries to be used to connect the HSS members of this structure.